pre-vert/Borrowable-limit-order-book/ISSUES.md

 Relocating the debt to another buy order avoids Bob's liquidation and prevents the attack but won't be always feasible.

-Solution: pulling the price of an oracle before any taking to forbid snapping an order at a loss.
+:pill: Solution: pulling the price of an oracle before any taking to forbid snapping an order at a loss.

 ### Issue [3](#3).
 When collateral orders (orders which serve as collateral for borrowing positions) are taken, an asset mismatch appears.